Karanam Pavan Prasad: Early life

 Prasad was born in the Bangalore district in Karnataka.
 He graduated with a Bachelor of Science degree from Bangalore University.

 Career

 His theatrical productions led him to Kannada literature.
 His second play Purahara was well-received by theatre enthusiasts, he acted in the role of Arab Adil Shaw.
 In 2013 he took a break from theatre to focus on Karma.
-He received guidance from novelist S. L. Bhyrappa.
-Karma was translated into English.
+Initially, he received accolades from S. L. Bhyrappa, while Karma garnered both appreciation and criticism for its bold craftsmanship and conservative undertones.
+Karma was later translated into English.

 He started his career as a theatre director and playwright.
 He is working as a User Interface Designer, simultaneously engaging himself in research, literature study and writing.